TommasoPascucci/IS6813-Portfolio/README.md

 ## Difficulties
 The project encountered several challenges, including:

-* Data Cleaning: Handling a large dataset with missing values and outliers required careful preprocessing.
+* Data Cleaning: Handling a large dataset with some missing values and outliers required careful preprocessing.
 * Class Imbalance: The dataset was highly imbalanced, with far fewer default cases compared to non-defaults.
 * Feature Importance: Identifying which features had the most predictive value was crucial for model performance.